-NO BATH (Ky.)-EVEN ON SATURDAY NIGHT!
+NO BATH (Ky.)- EVEN ON SATURDAY NIGHT!

-No suh, we must be practically smelly, so far as our reception in Bath (Kentucky) is concerned.
+No sub, we must he practically smelly, so far as our reception in Bath (Kentucky) is concerned.
 Bath, like lots of other real Kentucky "towns", is outside our territory.
 All we claim around here is the Louisville Trading Area, which we cover easily with the strongest signal of any NBC station on the air.
-And that's apparently quite a tubful of value, because advertisers keep our availabilities practically washed out!
+And that's apparently quite a tubful of value, he cause advertisers keep our availabilities practically washed out!
 Want to climb in?